Microbiology - Master of Science

 The Master of Science in Microbiology requires:

-- Completion of a research thesis (MIC 799, 2-6 credits) in an area of microbiology (including an oral defense of the thesis),
+- Completion of a research thesis (Plan A) or seminar paper (Plan B) in an area of microbiology (including an oral defense of the thesis),

 - Passing an oral comprehensive exam, and